-Wood ear mushroom also known as kikurage mushrooms is a very popular ingredient in Asian cuisines.
+Wood ear mushroom also known as kikurage mushrooms (in Janan) is a very popular ingredient in Asian cuisines.
 It is super beneficial to our bodies.
 It is widely loved because of its either crunchy or soft texture.
 The Chinese name "木耳" contains both two types- one is a wood ear mushroom with a light brown color called regular wood ear (Chinese name "毛木耳") and the other similar type is totally black and thicker one known as black wood ear (Chinese name"黑木耳").
 This black color makes them very unique and is always combined in recipes to enhance the colors of the dish.

 What are Wood Ear Mushrooms